Sidney site selected for Ohio Air and Space Trail - Sidney Daily News

 The Ohio Air and Space Trail features more than 30 sites that celebrate the Ohio people and places that have become synonymous with air and space travel over the past century.
 Locations align with themes including Innovation, Birthplace of Aviation, Service to Country, Space Exploration, Training, Preservation & Flying Experiences, and First & Feats.

-“We’re so excited to be a part of this state-wide trail and share Shelby County’s contributions to aviation history with visitors from all across the state of Ohio,” said Jane Bailey, building coordinator of the Wallace Family Learning and Innovation Center.
+“We’re so excited to be a part of this state-wide trail and share Shelby County’s contributions to aviation history with visitors from all across the state of Ohio,” Jane Bailey, the coordinator of the center, said.
 “Our feature story will be Edward and Milton Korn, two early aviators from Montra who achieved their dream of flying during the pioneer era of aviation.”

 On display at the Wallace Family Learning and Innovation Center are multiple photographs and panels detailing the lives and achievements of the Korn Brothers.
 A scale model replica of their airplane, the Benoist Type XII, is suspended from the ceiling, representing the actual plane currently on display at the National Air and Space Museum in Washington, D.C.
 Visitors can also experience flight via a simulation style interactive game.